rdfostrich/article-jws2018-ostrich/content/querying.md

 Each snapshot triple is queried within the deletion tree.
 If such a deletion value can be found, the versions annotation contains all versions except for the versions for which the given triple was deleted with respect to the given snapshot.
-If no such deletion value was found, the triple has never been deleted, so the versions annotation simply contains all versions of the store.
+If no such deletion value was found, the triple was never deleted, so the versions annotation simply contains all versions of the store.
 Result stream offsetting can happen efficiently as long as the snapshot allows efficient offsets.
-When the snapshot iterator has finished, we iterate over the addition tree in a similar way.
+When the snapshot iterator is finished, we iterate over the addition tree in a similar way.
 Each addition triple is again queried within the deletions tree and the versions annotation can equivalently be derived.

 #### Estimated count

-Calculating the number of triples matching any triple pattern version query is trivial.
+Calculating the number of unique triples matching any triple pattern version query is trivial.
 We simply retrieve the count for the given triple pattern in the given snapshot and add the number of additions for the given triple pattern over all versions.
 The number of deletions should not be taken into account here,